School of Medicine

 The Child & Adolescent Psychiatry Fellowship Training Program is a two-year program that builds on the training already completed in a General Psychiatry Residency.
 It provides subspecialty training in how to specifically evaluate and treat individuals younger than 18 years old by accounting for this population’s unique characteristics.
 Fellows are able to complement their developing knowledge base and clinical decision-making skills with a compassionate, humanistic approach.
 Our program emphasizes training in biological, psychological, and social modalities, as we strongly believe that a multidisciplinary approach is vital to providing excellent psychiatric care to children, adolescents and their families.
 Clinical experiences have been developed to provide exposure to the wide variety of psychiatric diagnoses and issues facing children and adolescents, as well as prepare our fellows for the diverse populations they may encounter post-graduation.
 Training opportunities include: acute inpatient treatment, partial hospitalization, consult-liaison service, emergency psychiatry, trauma-focused therapy clinic for victims of child abuse, school consultation at UCI’s Child Development Center, and juvenile forensic rotations.

 The Colon and Rectal Surgery Residency Program is a one-year accredited fellowship program available for residents who have previously completed General Surgery training.
-Fellowship interviews are held during the Fall of the year prior to the anticipated July/August start date.
+Fellowship interviews are held during the Fall of the year prior to the anticipated August start date.
 The Colon and Rectal Surgery fellowship program participates in the NRMP match program.
-Presently, the fellow spends the entire year on the UC Irvine Medical Center campus rotating with the four colon and rectal surgeons who practice there.
+Presently, the fellow spends the entire year on the UC Irvine Medical Center campus rotating with the five colon and rectal surgeons who practice there.
 In addition, the fellow works with Gastroenterology attending physicians during the year regarding additional endoscopy training.
-Fellows participate in weekly conferences that include selected educational topics, Quality Improvement, journal club, and multidisciplinary conference regarding complex cancer and inflammatory bowel disease management.
+Fellows participate in weekly conferences that include selected educational topics, quality Improvement, journal club, and multidisciplinary conference regarding complex cancer and inflammatory bowel disease management.
 In addition, travel to meetings is supported for a selected research project during the year.
 The fellow will undergo extensive training in diseases of the colon, rectum, pelvic floor and anus.
-Advanced surgical training will include inflammatory bowel disease, colon and rectal cancer, diverticulitis, laparoscopy and robotic surgery, anorectal surgery, pelvic floor disease management, and endoscopy
+Advanced surgical training will include inflammatory bowel disease, colon and rectal cancer, diverticulitis, laparoscopy and robotic surgery, anorectal surgery, pelvic floor disease management, and endoscopy.

 The Department of Pathology at the University of California, Irvine offers a one-year Cytopathology Fellowship Program.
 The Program is designed to provide comprehensive training in diagnostic cytology including fine needle aspiration biopsy with surgical pathology and clinical correlation.
 Training will be provided in both gynecologic and non-gynecologic materials including performance and interpretation of fine needle aspiration biopsies.
 Fellows are also responsible for the weekly cytology conference, a research project, the cytopathology review courses and workshops given by the University of California, Irvine.
 In addition to cytopathology responsibilities, fellows will rotate through flow cytometry and image analysis units which are parts of the pathology laboratory.
 They are exposed to research opportunities that are available in cytopathology, immunocytochemistry, and flow cytometry/image analysis.